kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 * ODCID

 Both the fronting server and the hidden server need access to the hmac_key to authenticate the Initial packets.
 However, because the key is derived from the shared DH secret of ESNI, it is not necessarily available to the hidden server.

 ODCID is necessary to decrypt an Initial packet sent in response to a Retry.
 However, the value is typically available only to the server that generates the Retry.
 The fronting server and the hidden server need to exchange the ODCID, or provide the secret for extracting the ODCID from a Retry token.

 # Security Considerations

-The authenticated handshake is designed to enable successful connections even if clients and servers are attacked by a powerful "man on the side", which cannot delete packets but can inject packets and will always win the race against original packets.
-We want to enable the following pattern:
+The authenticated handshake is designed to enable successful connections even if clients and servers are attacked by a powerful "man on the side", which cannot delete packets but can inject packets and will always win the race against original packets.i  We want to enable the following pattern:
 ```

 Client                  Attacker                Server